salesforcecli/plugin-packaging/messages/package_version_create_report.md

 ...

-To see all errors, run: %s data:soql:query -t -q "SELECT Message FROM Package2VersionCreateRequestError WHERE ParentRequest.Id='%s'" -u %s
+To see all errors, run: %s data:soql:query -t -q "SELECT Message FROM Package2VersionCreateRequestError WHERE ParentRequest.Id='%s'" -o %s